Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 Puppies learn bite inhibition through play.
 When a puppy bites too hard, the other puppy will likely make an acute yelp, followed by withdrawal from play.
 The biting puppy therefore learns that in order for play to continue, he must watch how much pressure he uses to bite.
-Failure to learn appropriate bite inhibition, will therefore result in a puppy who does not measure its bite.
+Failure to learn appropriate bite inhibition will result in a puppy who does not measure its bite.
 This means that it will likely hurt another dog even if playing, and most of all, it will definitely hurt a human's sensitive skin if the owner does not take measures to teach the puppy bite inhibition.

 Puppies also learn from the age of five weeks how to be submissive.
 The mother dog teaches the puppy basic manners, and she may discipline unacceptable behaviors by growling, snarling, or snapping lightly.
 The puppies, after a few corrections, learn more acceptable behaviors.
 Afterwards, all it takes is the mother to give a mere glare to get a point across.
 When puppies fail to learn discipline from their mother, they tend to become very difficult to train.

 According to Sue St Gelais, puppies removed from the litter too early are prone to be nervous with a tendency to bark and bite.
 They are also less likely to accept discipline and may also be aggressive to other dogs.
 In her own words, ''Generally speaking, a puppy take away from its mother and litter mates before seven weeks of age, may not realize its full potential as a dog and a companion.
 To maximize the mental and psychological development of puppies, they must remain in the nest with their mother and litter mates until seven weeks of age."

 Singleton puppies and puppies removed too early may also have a hard time tolerating frustration.
 Because they never had to struggle over resources such as mom's nipples, they aren't much used to not getting what they want and can't self-soothe.